 Zebra Ticket Scanners

-The Zebra TC22 and TC27 scanners have built-in connectivity so do not require a cellphone to operate.
+Zebra TC22 and TC27 scanners have built-in connectivity, so do not require a mobile phone to operate.

 Janam Ticket Scanners